JoshuaS3/log-nest-monster/README.md

 ## Temporary Data Saving

 By the nature of a push-write logging library, there's a chance that some created Statements and Events might not be pushed and written before the program's exit, whether it hangs, crashes, throws a runtime exception, is SIGKILLed, or anything else.
 Seeing as the point of logging is to find and diagnose errors with ease, it'd be frustrating to lose critical last-second information like this.
-The solution: save temporary serialized data for every creation or change to Statements, Events, or Queues.
+The solution: save temporary serialized data for every creation or change to Statements or Events.
 Every logtree that ends in a Statement will have its own temporary data file; when a Statement is pushed to an Event, the Statement's file will be deleted and replaced into the greater Event file.
 See the following example for how data is separated into files:

 ```
 Queue queue;